-Maqui berry can help treat people who are suffering from dry eye.
-By supporting the natural tear production and reducing light-induced damage to tear glands, maqui berry is more effective at treating dry eye than commercial eye drops.
+Maqui berry can help relieve suffering from dry eye.
+By supporting the natural tear production and reducing light-induced damage to tear glands, maqui berry is more effective at relieving dry eye symptoms than commercial eye drops.

-Supplementing maqui berry with omega-3 fatty acids also helps to boost the production of the oily layer and slows the evaporation of tears.
+Supplementing maqui berry with omega-3 fatty acids also helps boost production of the oily tear layer, and slows the evaporation of tears.

 Paul, D., Jr. (2019).
 A Combined Regimen of Dietary Supplements Containing Omega-3 Fish Oil and Standardized Maqui Berry Extract Improves Dry Eye Related Symptoms in a Pilot Randomized Interventional Clinical Study.
 Journal of Clinical & Experimental Ophthalmology, 10(2). doi:10.4172/2155-9570.1000795